getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/create-new-project.md

     ![Select team]({% asset guides/integrate-frontend/create-new-project-03.png @path %})

 * Click on `Create Project`.
     This will open the configuration page.
-Read through the quick getting started guide.
+Read through the quick Getting Started guide.

 4. Copy the `DSN key` and save it in a notepad.
 You will need it later in your source code.

     ![Copy DSN]({% asset guides/integrate-frontend/create-new-project-04.png @path %})
-    > The DSN (or Data Source Name) tells the SDK where to send the events to, associating them with the project you just created.
-It consists of a few pieces, including the protocol, public key, server address, and project identifier and has the following format:
+    > The DSN (or Data Source Name) tells the SDK where to send the events, associating them with the project you just created.
+It consists of a few pieces, including the protocol, public key, server address, and project identifier, and has the following format:

     ```
     https://<Public Key>@<Sentry Server Address>/<Project Identifier>